Studying as well as the preparations for it are expensive.

 Social services usually have funds to cover your living outside of accommodation provided for refugees as long as your costs do not exceed the maximum amount.

 You can reduce costs for an apartment if you enter a flat share.
 There are specific flat-sharing projects for refugees.
 Some cities offer cheaper rooms for university students.
-We recommend you check with the student union at your institution.
+The best way to find out about this is to contact the student union at your institution.

 - How much are tuition fees in Switzerland?